 For consultancies that rely solely on a consultant's time and expertise, she or he is entitled to keep 80% of the profit.
 When college resources are used, the income split ratio may be determined on the merits of the case; however, the institution's share will not be less than 40%.
 The income earned by any individual from consultancy will be taxable as per the Income-tax Act, 1961.
 All financial transactions relating to the consultancy that are worth more than Rs.
-5000/- will be processed via bank transfer to and from the appropriate college account.
+5000/- will be processed via bank transfer to and from the appropriate college account. (effective beginning with the academic year 2021).
 Amounts of less than Rs.
-5000 may be remitted at the college office.
+5000 may be remitted at the college office (even though cashless transfers are encouraged).

-College with Potential for Excellence Re-accredited by NAAC with 'A' Grade www.stthomas.ac.in principal@stthomas.ac.in
+College with Potential for Excellence NIRF Ranking 2021: 64th www.stthomas.ac.in qac@stthomas.ac.in